Menu

 4. The puffin's colourful beak is seasonal

-The iconic feature of the Atlantic puffin is its brightly coloured striped beak.
+The iconic feature of the Atlantic puffin is its striped brightly coloured beak.
 But did you know those dramatic hues are seasonal?
-Puffins malt during their time at sea and shed all the colourful portions of their beaks as well as the black markings around their eyes in the process.
+Puffins malt during their time at sea and shed all the colourful portions of their beaks as well as the black markings around their eyes.

 So if you ever come across a puffin during the winter you may not recognise it as a puffin, thanks to its drab grey pecker.
 Although, you’re unlikely to do so as even researchers know very little about the puffin’s lifestyle at sea.